AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 ```

 ### _sizeof...()_
 The _sizeof...()_ operator returns how many arguments the fold expression accepted.
-Here, it's used to find the average of the paramters.
+Here, it's used to find the average of the parameters.

 ```C++
 #include <iostream>